15 Indian PMs and Their Decisions That Changed India

 Why It Still Matters Today

-• Charan Singh never got to present a single budget, his government fell before that.
-Yet his agrarian ideology became the template for every farm loan waiver that followed, from the UPA’s ₹71,000 crore waiver in 2008 to the state-level waivers announced before elections as recently as 2024.
+• Charan Singh never got to present a single budget; his government fell before that.
+Yet his agrarian ideology became the template for every farm loan waiver that followed.
+As recently as June 2026, Maharashtra approved a waiver covering around 56 lakh farmers worth over ₹36,000 crore, following similar moves by Tamil Nadu and Telangana the same year.

 Morarji Desai